ShipFail/consensus-oracle/PRD.md

 > **Vision**: Give humans and agents a single place to ask for the **best available answer** today, grounded in cross‑model deterministic agreement.

-> **Product Statement**: **Thoth** is a web app and API that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **golden answer plus a consensus score**.
+> **Product Statement**: **Thoth** is a web app that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **golden answer plus a consensus score**.
 When the best models all say the same thing, Thoth surfaces that as a strong source‑of‑truth signal; when they diverge, Thoth exposes the disagreement instead of pretending there is one answer.

 ---